Phong-Rodrigues Extrinsic Vector-Field Processing

 with $\mathbf{S}$ a stiffness matrix.

-As an example, Figure~\ref{fig:interpolation} shows a model with two tangent vector constraints (blue) and the computed vector-fields obtained with $\mathbf{S}$ defined by the connection (center) and Hodge (right) energies.
-As the model has genus one, there are two harmonic vector fields and Hodge smoothing gives the vector-field circulating around the hole.
+As an example, \fig{fig:interpolation} shows a model with two tangent vector constraints (blue) and the computed vector-fields obtained with $\mathbf{S}$ defined by the connection (top) and Hodge (bottom) energies.
+As the model has genus one, there are two harmonic vector-fields and Hodge interpolation gives the vector-field circulating around the hole.
 In contrast, the connection energy, which is non-singular, penalizes the vector-field wherever it is non-zero, resulting in an interpolant that gets smaller away from the constraints.

 The top row compares our approach to that of Sharp~\etal (second column) and Stein~\etal (third column).
 As the figure shows, all three approaches produce a similar sparse interpolant.

 Since the approach of Stein~\etal provides a pointwise evaluation of the covariant derivative, we can similarly define a Hodge energy by considering the holomorphic component of the covariant derivative (ignoring the unbounded discontinuity at edges).
 Interpolation results obtained using that approach are shown in the bottom row.
 We also show results obtained using the DEC formulation of the Hodge Laplacian associated with the Whitney 1-form basis \cite{Whitney:GIT:1957,Bossavit:CE:1998,Desbrun:2006:SigCourse}.
 We find that our results are more consistent with those obtained using the Whitney basis.
 For the approach of Stein~\etal it was necessary to add a connection energy regularizer, as otherwise the system was not well-conditioned.
 This is consistent with the authors' incorporation of a connection regularizer to remove spurious minima in the Killing energy.